sabiq-khan/create-vm/README.md

 ```
 [create-vm.sh](./create-vm.sh) creates a headless Debian VM using [libvirt](https://libvirt.org/), [QEMU](https://www.qemu.org/), and [KVM](https://linux-kvm.org/page/Main_Page).
 The script creates a [preseed.cfg](https://wiki.debian.org/DebianInstaller/Preseed) file that automates the installation of Debian on the VM, forgoing the need to manually click through the installation options.

-[preseed-template.cfg](./preseed-template.cfg) provides a template for the `preseed.cfg` file created during the execution of the script. [values.yaml](./values.yaml) is an example of a YAML file that can be passed as an argument to the script.
-The script reads the parameters passed in the YAML file to substitute placeholder values in `preseed-template.cfg` in order to create the final `preseed.cfg` file.
+[preseed-template.cfg](./preseed-template.cfg) provides a template for the `preseed.cfg` file created during the execution of the script. [values.yaml](./values.yaml) is an example of a YAML file that can be passed as an argument to the script with the `--file` option.

 [preseed.Dockerfile](./preseed.Dockerfile) is used to create a web server that serves the `preseed.cfg` file on port 8080 for cases where VMs being created on remote hosts need to be able to access preseed file.